Disability Living Allowance (DLA)

 Warning Think about your bad days

-Do not exaggerate but provide examples of your child's bad days.
-What seems normal or easy to you might not be to others, especially if you have adapted to your child’s condition.
-Make sure you include everything your child finds difficult or impossible to do, even if it’s not every day.
-And explain why it’s difficult or impossible.
+Make sure you include everything that’s difficult or impossible to do, even if it is not every day.
+And explain why it is difficult or impossible.

 Gather evidence